Flameskull 5e: Stats and Guide for Players & DMs

 The flameskull, thankfully, is nearly mindless.
 When created, it will follow the instructions it is given to the letter.

 The flameskull is smart enough to choose its tactics, however.
-If it gets a surprise round and the entire party is in a nice little group, you should expect a fireball to come your way while the flameskull mage hands a bottle of BBQ sauce.
+If it gets a surprise round and the entire party is in a nice little group, you should expect a fireball to come your way.

 The other tactic it may employ would be to block your path with a flaming sphere.
 If it can add that obstacle while your party is in a bottleneck, it could make the most of the spell’s damage capability while casting magic missile.